CH-Earth/CWARHM/docs/source/index.rst

-.. fairymwah documentation master file, created by sphinx-quickstart on Thu Nov 18 14:24:04 2021.
+.. cwarhm documentation master file, created by sphinx-quickstart on Thu Nov 18 14:24:04 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to fairymwah's documentation!
+Welcome to cwarhm's documentation!
 =====================================

-**fairymwah** is a Python library to organize workflows to build hydrological models. fairymwah stands for FAIR y Model Workflow Assembler for Hydrology.
+**cwarhm** is a Python library to organize workflows to build hydrological models. cwarhm stands for Community Workflows to Advance Reproducibility in Hydrological Modelling

 Check out the :doc:`usage` section for further information, , including how to :ref:`install <installation>` the project.